frequency-chain/frequency/designdocs/logical_batching.md

 ## Message Payloads

 Message payloads can be either on-chain or off-chain.
-If they are off-chain, there is a good chance that they will be located on IPFS.
+If they are off-chain, they will be stored on IPFS.

 ## Batch as a Logical Construct

-We can circumvent defining a batch explicitly if we leverage the file format included in the protocol.
+We can circumvent defining a batch explicitly if we leverage the file format included in the schema.
 Since both Avro and Parquet file types declare whether or not they contain single or plural values, the format itself could indicate whether or not the message is a batch.

 ## Rationale

 There are some upsides to deriving batching logically from existing structures.
-One is costsavings.
+One is cost savings.
 Not having a batch structure means we don't need to worry about any on-chain computation associated with batch messages -- we simply look at the format and location on the parent schema and we can deduce whether the file is singular or plural.